So, I wanted a whiteboard. A big one to go into my new office. But, I didn't want to get a second mortgage to afford it.

-The price of the board (at Lowes) was $11.87 per panel.
-If you wanted more than one, I bet you could afford it.
+The price of the board (at Lowes) was $11.87 per panel at the time.
+You'll need to check the current pricing.
+If you wanted more than one, I bet you could afford it. 😉

 The biggest problem is fitting in in your car.
 You pretty much want to have it inside the vehicle.
 A flat item like this would act as one HELL of a sail if the wind caught it, so roof-mounting it might prove problematic.
 I couldn't even fit this thing in my wife's SUV, so I actually had to have the folks at Lowes cut the board for me.
 I had them cut it right down the middle, so I had TWO 4'x4' boards.

 To mount it to the wall, you have a couple different options.
 One is, of course, adhesive.
 A simple tube of liquid nail would do it.
 Just keep in mind that this would screw up the wall if you try to remove it.

 The way I mounted it?
 Velcro.
 Industrial strength Velcro tape, as shown here:

 The packaging has changed since I originally did the job, but this Velcro on Amazon will be plenty strong for the job.

 Since I had two separate 4x4 panels, I cut up the Velcro tape evenly and stuck strips in each of the 4 corners of each board.
 I actually placed the strips a few inches inward on each corner, not right at the edge.
 This Velcro is more than adequate to hold up the weight of this panel.